Letters of Athol Cluny McPherson, April - August 1915 - Part 1

 Ancient & modern.

-Have been here (Egypt) 8
+Have been here ^(Egypt) 8

 weeks now & are

-anxious to move
+anxious for a move

-on came over from
+on.
+Came over from

-[[?]] camp last week
+Mena camp last week

-tis much nicer here
+- tis much nicer here -

 Hope all are well

-Kindest regards Rex
+Kindest regards Rex.

-my add in case you've forgotten
+My add. in case you've forgotten is

 Mena Camp